Getresponse vs Mailchimp 2017 - A Comparison of Two of the Most Popular Email Marketing Tools

-When it comes to formatting text, Mailchimp steals a march on Getresponse, because it allows you to make use of web fonts; Getresponse limits you to using 'web safe' (read: boring) fonts like Arial, Times New Roman etc. The selection of web fonts provided in Mailchimp is admittedly extremely limited - only a very small number of Google Fonts can be used - but their inclusion nonetheless help to make your e-newsletters look more attractive.
+When it comes to formatting text, Mailchimp steals a march on Getresponse, because it allows you to make use of web fonts; Getresponse limits you to using 'web safe' (read: boring) fonts like Arial, Times New Roman etc. The selection of web fonts provided in Mailchimp is admittedly extremely limited - only a very small number of Google Fonts can be used, and fairly boring ones at that - but their inclusion can help to make your e-newsletters look more attractive.

 Mobile-friendly emails with Getresponse and Mailchimp

 I prefer the way Getresponse handles previewing of mobile versions of your email.
 With Getresponse, as you create your email using the drag and drop editor, you see a preview of the smartphone version on the right hand side of the screen (i.e., in real time, as you make changes using the drag and drop editor).

 You can preview your smartphone email versions with Mailchimp too of course – but not in real time and it involves another click (again, this is probably a casualty of the big fonts / lots of space approach to interface design).